mikebroberts/clubby/README.md

 ## USAGE

 At present the best way to use this app is to fork, or download, the repository.
-To configure Clubby you need to set the CLUBHOUSE-KEY environment variable.
+To configure Clubby you need to set the CLUBHOUSE_KEY environment variable.
 To get such a key, go to Clubhouse, settings (the cog), 'Your Account', API tokens.
 You can set this environment variable in the context in which you are running the app, or if you're  a little more savvy with clojure you can create a `profiles.clj` file in the project root and set them there.